 The significant majority of our revenue is generated via self-serve ecommerce.
-We encourage our users to take advantage of the comprehensive search capabilities of our websites, our credit-card-based payment options and the immediate digital delivery of licensed images.
+We encourage our users to take advantage of the comprehensive search capabilities of our websites, our credit card-based payment options and the immediate digital delivery of licensed images.
 We believe the ability to search for, select, license and download content over the internet offers our users convenience and speed, and enables us to achieve greater economies of scale.

 Direct communication with our customers, however, remains a significant component of our customer support and sales strategy.
-Our customer support and sales team, which is headquartered in New York City, is available to assist users via email and by phone in ten languages.
+Our customer support and sales team is available to assist users via email, chat and phone in 10 languages.
 In addition to handling inbound customer support and sales inquiries, we also reach out proactively to potential high volume customers and offer them custom accounts to meet their needs.
 Outbound sales activities currently contribute a small but growing percentage of Shutterstock's overall revenue.